 If you have a Samsung TV powered by Android TV, you’re in luck!
 Kodi is available on the Play Store, from where can be downloaded and installed.
 There is no need for tinkering.
 You simply need to launch the Play Store, search for Kodi, and hit the ‘Install’ button.

 If you’re a proud Sony smart TV owner, there are different ways to use Kodi on your large-screen TV:

 - Screen Sharing: Android comes with its own screen sharing feature called Google Cast (or Chromecast).
 This includes downloading Kodi to your Android phone or tablet and sharing its screen with your TV.

+Panasonic has decided to build their TVs around a customized platform called My Home Screen.
+It is built upon Firefox TV but comes with a custom-tailored interface.
 This platform comes with the most popular third-party applications like YouTube, Netflix, and Hulu.
 You can download and install them without any issues.
 However, you won’t find Kodi among those applications.